 Let’s find out more about the Anthurium Papillilaminum plant care below.

-The Anthurium Papillilaminum is a slow grower, requiring bright, dappled sunlight, moderate watering and humidity, and temperatures of 70° F – 90 °F. It thoroughly enjoys organic and fertile soils with perlite or sphagnum moss.
-Repot this beauty when it grows to twice its size or outgrows its pot.
+The Anthurium papillilaminum is a slow grower, requiring bright, dappled sunlight and moderate watering once a week.
+The ideal humidity is 60% – 80%.
+Provide a temperature between 70° F – 90 °F (21-32°C).
+Provide well-draining organic and fertile soils containing perlite and orchid bark.
+Fertilize once a month in spring and summer.
+Repot the plant when it grows to twice its size or outgrows its pot.

 The Anthurium Papillilaminum plant likes organic, nutrient-rich soil with good drainage.
 The soil mix should retain sufficient moisture to thrive and remain hydrated.

-You can add some perlite or coco coir to increase the soil’s moisture-retaining content.
+Adding some perlite or coco coir increases the soil’s moisture-retaining content.

 Also, maintain a pH of about 5.5 – 6.5 for the Anthurium Papillilaminum plant to remain healthy and fresh.